Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 Later on, I will show you the best RSI setting for day trading to let you see why it is profitable.

-I use a very short period because I have found it reliable in an up-trending market to look for short-term trading opportunities.
+I use a short period because I have found it reliable in an up-trending market to look for short-term trading opportunities.

 I use a moving average indicator to select only the best ones.